 During the Ceremony the incoming Lord Mayor specifically is presented with three specific items which he/she just touches

 The Crystal Sceptre – given to the City by Henry Vth after his victory at the Battle of Agincourt – in thanks for the City providing major funds to support the War Effort – priceless

 Pictures to come

-After the Silent Ceremony is completed The Lord Mayor and the Late Lord Mayor return together to Mansion House.
+A special gift After the Silent Ceremony is completed The Lord Mayor and the Late Lord Mayor return together to Mansion House.